-The data presented in these supplemental comments demonstrates that there are no nonattainment or maintenance monitors linked to Indiana, except for Sheboygan WI (where, as stated in our initial comments, LADCO predicts the monitor to be in attainment, and, but for international emissions, the monitor would attain and maintain the 2015 ozone NAAQS).
+The data presented in these supplemental comments demonstrates that there are no nonattainment or maintenance monitors linked to West Virginia.
 We ask that the agency recognize this conclusion as fundamental principal underlying the state's Good Neighbor SIP.
-The Midwest Ozone Group continues to support the IDEM's draft Good Neighbor SIP as a conservative justification for the conclusion that no additional emissions reductions beyond existing and planned controls are necessary to mitigate any contribution Indiana may have to any downwind monitors to comply with CAA section 110(a)(2)(D)(i)(I).
+The Midwest Ozone Group continues to support the DEP's draft Good Neighbor SIP as a conservative justification for the conclusion that no additional emissions reductions beyond existing and planned controls are necessary to mitigate any contribution West Virginia may have to any downwind monitors to comply with CAA section 110(a)(2)(D)(i)(I).